 Beyond the capital markets, what areas of law do you see emerging as higher-demand practices in Singapore now and in the years ahead?

-Traditional banking and the stock market are no longer the main sources of capital, as innovation and digitalization allow startups and early stage companies to grow very fast.
+Traditional banking and the stock market are no longer the main sources of capital, as innovation and digitalization allow startups and early-stage companies to grow very fast.
 Private equity and venture capital will continue to dominate transactions.
-Also startups and new economy business models – including those who tap on the ICO fundraising model – will also be players, although I’m not sure how much work will be generated from the great deal of buzz.
+Also startups and new economy business models – including those who tap into the ICO fundraising model – will also be players, although I’m not sure how much work will be generated from a great deal of buzz.

 What inspired you to choose law as a career, and what advice would you give today’s law students considering a career in legal practice?